cmejia-lexipol/Valkyrie/README.md

     3. Open your browser at [http://localhost:5024/swagger](http://localhost:5024/swagger) (or the port shown in the console)

 - **How to test:**
-  Use the Swagger UI to interactively test all endpoints (`/fields`, `/fields/{id}`, etc.).
+  Use the Swagger UI to interactively test all endpoints (`/fields`, `/fields/{id}`, `/categories`, `/fieldtypes`, etc.).

 ---

 ### Valkyrie.Functions (AWS Lambda)

 - **Purpose:**
-  Test and deploy your logic as Lambda functions, either one function per operation or a unified function for testing.
+  Test and deploy your logic as individual Lambda functions, each handling a specific operation.

 - **Key structure:**
-  - **Handlers/**: Each file is a Lambda for a specific operation (e.g., `GetFieldsFunction`, `CreateFieldFunction`, etc.)
+  - **Handlers/**: Each file is a Lambda for a specific operation (e.g., `GetFieldsFunction`, `CreateFieldFunction`, `GetCategoriesFunction`, etc.)
-  - **Function.cs**: A unified Lambda entry point, useful for end-to-end or integration testing.
-  - **TestFunctions.cs**: Special function for local testing with the AWS Lambda Test Tool.
+  - **serverless.template**: Defines all Lambda functions for AWS Lambda Test Tool to automatically detect them

 - **How to test:**
   - **Visual Studio:**
     1. Right-click the `Valkyrie.Functions` project
     2. Select "Debug" → "Start New Instance"
     3. Choose "AWS Lambda Test Tool" as the launch profile
-    4. Use the Test Tool panel to send test requests (see examples in the README)
+    4. Use the Test Tool panel to select and test individual handlers
   - **VS Code:**
     1. Open the project folder
     2. Install the AWS Lambda Test Tool if you don't have it: